 Cold Compress/Ice Therapy

 Cold compress is a great way to reduce swelling.
 You can apply an ice pack for 20 minutes up to five times a day.
-A cold compress will help numb sharp shoulder pain.
+A cold compress will help numb sharp the pain.
 Do not place cold compress/ice in direct contact with your skin.

 Rest and Modifying Your Posture